XmasCarola/Rock-Paper-Scissors-Lizard-Spock/README.md

-# Rock Paper Scissors Lizard Spock
+# :vulcan_salute: Rock Paper Scissors Lizard Spock

 Piece of code written in C++ to practice its basic concepts.
 It is my personal solution to a challenge designed by Codecademy that requires techies to craft a game based on 'Rock-Paper-Scissors-Lizard-Spock', enabling users to compete against a computer player.